 - iPad 2020

-- Launch the Camera app and direct it towards the text you want to capture.
+- Direct the camera towards the text you want to capture.

-- Now, tap the Live Text icon (one with yellow brackets and text inside) at the page’s bottom right.
+- Now, tap the Live Text icon at the page’s bottom right.

 - Copy the text on the clipboard and paste it as per need.